tsuru/tsuru/docs/install/client.rst

 For more details on taps, check `homebrew documentation
 <https://github.com/mxcl/homebrew/wiki>`_.

-**NOTE:** Tsuru requires Go 1.1 or higher.
+**NOTE:** tsuru requires Go 1.1 or higher.
 Make sure you have the last version of Go installed in your system.

 Using the PPA (Ubuntu only)
 ===========================

-Ubuntu users can install Tsuru clients using ``apt-get`` and the `Tsuru PPA
+Ubuntu users can install tsuru clients using ``apt-get`` and the `tsuru PPA
 <https://launchpad.net/~tsuru/+archive/ppa>`_.
 You'll need to add the PPA
 repository locally and run an ``apt-get update``: